Relintai/pandemonium_engine_docs/tutorials/ui/gui_theme_type_variations.rst

    :align: center

 This approach quickly becomes hard to manage, if you need to share the same custom look between several controls.
-Imagine that you use gray, blue, and red variants of :ref:`Button <class_Button>` throughout your project.
+Imagine that you use gray, blue, and red variants of `Button <class_Button>` throughout your project.
 Setting it up every time you add a new button element to your interface is a tedious task.

-To help with the organization and to better utilize the :ref:`power of themes <doc_gui_skinning>` you can use theme type variations.
+To help with the organization and to better utilize the `power of themes <doc_gui_skinning>` you can use theme type variations.
 These work like normal theme types, but instead of being self-sufficient and standalone they extend another, base type.